iommirocks/iommi/docs/queries.rst

 case insensitive "contains" queries, and the inverse of that is `!:`

 iommi tries to support what the user might intuitively write for searching boolean columns.
-It will interpret "n", "no", "0", "false", "f" and "off" as `false`  and the corresponding values for `true`.
+It will interpret "n", "no", "0" (zero), "false", "f" and "off" as `false`  and the corresponding values for `true`.

 You can configure a `Variable` to be case sensitive by setting `op_to_q_op`